octomaanav/ProxiLock/README.md

 - **IMPORTANT:** Proxi-Lock **only unlocks if the screen was locked by Proxi-Lock itself** (not if you manually locked it).
 This is a security feature to prevent unauthorized unlocking.
 If you manually lock your Mac (e.g., using Cmd+Ctrl+Q or the Apple menu), Proxi-Lock will not automatically unlock it - you must unlock it manually.
 - The app requires Accessibility permissions to unlock the screen, which is a standard requirement for automation tools
 - Always keep your Mac and Proxi-Lock updated to the latest version

-## Funding

-If you like this app, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/yourusername) or [PayPal](https://paypal.me/yourusername) so I can keep up with development and maintenance.

-## License

-[Add your license here]

 ## Credits